-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the year ended December 31, 2016
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the year ended December 31, 2017

 In the fourth quarter of 2016, the Company carried out a mobile metal ion ("MMI") soil sampling program on the property.
 The work was centered on the known veins and underexplored areas, intending to determine if this soil sampling method could recognize the locations of the Tommy, Ted and Mint veins, as well as discover new target areas.
 The method proved to be effective with gold, silver, zinc, lead and cadmium all returning elevated results down-ice from the Ted Vein, as well as outlining anomalous areas that require more follow-up.
-Future exploration work will include additional MMI sampling in areas north and south of the known veins, as well as testing new areas to make new quartz-carbonate vein discoveries.
+In the second quarter of 2017, the Company carried out a second round of MMI soil sampling in conjunction with a mapping and prospecting program.
+This program successfully identified five new target areas for follow-up drilling which could identify new mineralized veins below till cover.

-Also in the fourth quarter of 2016 a desktop study of the three veins comprising the 3Ts resource was completed to better understand the controlling features on mineralization.
-Within all three veins, a central core occurs where the veins range up to 25m in true thickness and exhibit a sub-vertical, northerly-directed plunge, as defined by the highest grades within the veins.
+Also in the fourth quarter of 2016, a desktop study of the three veins comprising the 3Ts resource was completed to better understand the controlling features on mineralization.
+Within all three veins, a central core occurs where the veins range up to 25 m in true thickness and exhibit a sub-vertical, northerly-directed plunge, as defined by the highest grades within the veins.
 Within all three veins mineralization is open at depth, as well as along strike to the north.
-The exploration potential is highlighted by drill hole TS05-108 which tested the northern region of the Tommy Vein and returned 12.6 g/t Au and 66.8 g/t Ag over 7.6 metres in a subparallel vein located 80 m east of the Tommy Vein.
+The exploration potential is highlighted by drill hole TS05-108 which tested the northern region of the Tommy Vein and returned 12.6 g/t gold and 66.8 g/t silver over 7.6 m in a subparallel vein located 80 m east of the Tommy Vein.
 This intercept occurs at a depth of 200 m below surface and is open for expansion in all directions.
-Detailed MMI soil sampling is planned for 2017 to better define targets for future drill programs.

-Boulevard Project and Other White Gold Properties, Yukon Territory.
+Boulevard Project and Other White Gold Properties, Yukon Territory